Friday, December 26, 2008

 Though the origins and stories vary (as they often do), one of those stories says that po'boys originated in New Orleans back in the 1920s, when two brothers, Clovis and Benjamin Martin, opened a restaurant on St. Claude Avenue.
 It is also said that when streetcar drivers went under a strike in the late 20s, the brothers, former streetcar drivers themselves, helped out those on strike by making up cheap sandwiches from the shredded leftovers of roast beef which they then dipped in some gravy, and they would serve out of the back of their restaurant to the striking workers.
 When a kitchen cook would spot one of the workers headed to the back door, he would belt out "here comes one of those poor boys" and the name kind of stuck.

-So, if you don't know what a po' boy is, it's a sandwich made by using French bread - and don't go trying to be all fancified and start calling it a "baguette" for pete's sake!
-It's just good old fashioned French bread like they sell in the cart by the front door at Walmart.
-Just French Bread People.
-In my mind a baguette is a really just a type of French bread - a really skinny long type of French bread - and though popular not really appropriate for a proper po'boy, at least in my personal opinion.
-So get the wide loaf of regular ole French Bread, okay?
+So, if you don't know what a po' boy is, it's a sandwich made by using French bread - typically a longer, more thin long type of French bread, but not the super skinny baguette bread.
+You can get away with the wider loaves of French Bread sold in most grocery store delis too.
 Then you can stuff it with virtually anything really, but down south here along the Gulf Coast, that is most often first and foremost some kind of seafood - fried shrimp, fried oysters or patties made with crabmeat.
 Fried soft shell crab is also particularly good especially when it's molting season for crabs and you can get them fresh.
 Yum.

 And... y'all know I am all about making things your own in the kitchen.
 But ...

-Second to seafood would probably be the alleged original ... a dripping, sloppy roast beef po'boy, dressed and pressed over here in Mississippi and loaded with plenty of gravy, maybe with cheese and most often that's white cheese of some kind, often provolone.
-And no, that roast beef po'boy is no french dip - that is a totally different thang so don't even go there.
-A roast beef po'boy is soooooo good and like my Mama used to say, "if it ain't dripping and sloppy, it ain't good."
+Second to seafood would probably be the alleged original ... a dripping, sloppy roast beef po'boy, dressed and pressed over here in Mississippi and loaded with plenty of debris, little pieces of roast beef and gravy, maybe with cheese and most often that's white cheese of some kind, often provolone.
+Mama used to say, "if it ain't dripping and sloppy, it ain't good."
 I made a couple of those the other day for hubs and me and man oh man, were they good!
 Course there's the usual standard ham and cheese, sausage, hamburger, meatball, fish, pork, turkey and just about any other kind you can drum up in the imagination too.

 Now Mississippi and Louisiana, while we love one another like adoring sisters, we do our po'boys just a little bit different.